OfficeDev/office-js-docs-pr/docs/design/disable-add-in-commands.md

 The APIs and manifest markup described in this article that the add-in's manifest specifies that it should use a shared runtime.
 To do this take the following steps.

-1. In the [Runtimes](/office/dev/add-ins/reference/manifest/runtimes) element in the manifest, add the following child element: `<Runtime resid="OEP.SharedRuntime.Url" lifetime="long" />`.
+1. In the [Runtimes](/office/dev/add-ins/reference/manifest/runtimes) element in the manifest, add the following child element: `<Runtime resid="Contoso.SharedRuntime.Url" lifetime="long" />`.
 (If there isn't already a `<Runtimes>` element in the manifest, create it as the first child under the `<Host>` element in the `VersionOverrides` section.)
-2. In the [Resources](/office/dev/add-ins/reference/manifest/resources).[Urls](/office/dev/add-ins/reference/manifest/urls) section of the manifest, add the following child element: `<bt:Url id="OEP.SharedRuntime.Url" DefaultValue="https://{MyDomain}/{path-to-start-page}" />`, where `{MyDomain}` is the domain of the add-in and `{path-to-start-page}` is the path for the start page of the add-in; for example: `<bt:Url id="OEP.SharedRuntime.Url" DefaultValue="https://localhost:3000/index.html" />`.
+2. In the [Resources](/office/dev/add-ins/reference/manifest/resources).[Urls](/office/dev/add-ins/reference/manifest/urls) section of the manifest, add the following child element: `<bt:Url id="Contoso.SharedRuntime.Url" DefaultValue="https://{MyDomain}/{path-to-start-page}" />`, where `{MyDomain}` is the domain of the add-in and `{path-to-start-page}` is the path for the start page of the add-in; for example: `<bt:Url id="Contoso.SharedRuntime.Url" DefaultValue="https://localhost:3000/index.html" />`.
 3. Depending on whether your add-in contains a task pane, a function file, or an Excel custom function, you must do one or more of the following three steps:

-    - If the add-in contains a task pane, set the `resid` attribute of the [Action](/office/dev/add-ins/reference/manifest/action).[SourceLocation](/office/dev/add-ins/reference/manifest/sourcelocation) element to `OEP.SharedRuntime.Url`.
-The element should look like this: `<SourceLocation resid="OEP.SharedRuntime.Url"/>`.
+    - If the add-in contains a task pane, set the `resid` attribute of the [Action](/office/dev/add-ins/reference/manifest/action).[SourceLocation](/office/dev/add-ins/reference/manifest/sourcelocation) element to `Contoso.SharedRuntime.Url`.
+The element should look like this: `<SourceLocation resid="Contoso.SharedRuntime.Url"/>`.
-    - If the add-in contains an Excel custom function, set the `resid` attribute of the [Page](/office/dev/add-ins/reference/manifest/page).[SourceLocation](/office/dev/add-ins/reference/manifest/sourcelocation) element to `OEP.SharedRuntime.Url`.
-The element should look like this: `<SourceLocation resid="OEP.SharedRuntime.Url"/>`.
+    - If the add-in contains an Excel custom function, set the `resid` attribute of the [Page](/office/dev/add-ins/reference/manifest/page).[SourceLocation](/office/dev/add-ins/reference/manifest/sourcelocation) element to `Contoso.SharedRuntime.Url`.
+The element should look like this: `<SourceLocation resid="Contoso.SharedRuntime.Url"/>`.
-    - If the add-in contains a function file, set the `resid` attribute of the [FunctionFile](/office/dev/add-ins/reference/manifest/functionfile) element to `OEP.SharedRuntime.Url`.
-The element should look like this: `<FunctionFile resid="OEP.SharedRuntime.Url"/>`.
+    - If the add-in contains a function file, set the `resid` attribute of the [FunctionFile](/office/dev/add-ins/reference/manifest/functionfile) element to `Contoso.SharedRuntime.Url`.
+The element should look like this: `<FunctionFile resid="Contoso.SharedRuntime.Url"/>`.

 ## Set the default state to disabled